philpoore/RecentlyVisited/README.md

 A Linked Hash Map is used for Least Recently Used data structure, giving following time complexity:

-    - lookup Hash user visited product?
-O(1)
-    - get list recently visited products O(1)
+    - get: list recently visited products for user O(1)
-    - visit product O(1)
+    - set: user visits product O(1)

 Only the last 100 unique products are stored.
 If a user revisits a product in the LRU, it timestamp is updated and moved to the beggining of the list.